ssilverman/QNEthernet/README.md

   `beginMulticast(ip, localPort)`, but with a `reuse` parameter, similar to the above.
 * `data()`: Returns a pointer to the received packet data.
+* `localPort()`: Returns the port to which the socket is bound, or zero if it is not bound.
 * `send(data, len)`: Sends a packet without having to use `beginPacket()`, `write()`, and `endPacket()`.
 It causes less overhead.
 * `static constexpr maxSockets()`: Returns the maximum number of UDP sockets.